ePages-de/restdocs-raml/README.md

 mockMvc.perform(get("/notes/{id}", noteId))
  ```

+### Documenting Bean Validation constraints

+Similar to the way Spring REST Docs allows to use [bean validation constraints](https://docs.spring.io/spring-restdocs/docs/current/reference/html5/#documenting-your-api-constraints) to enhance your documentation, you can also use the constraints from your model classes to let `restdocs-raml` enrich the generated JsonSchemas.
+`restdocs-raml` provides the class [com.epages.restdocs.raml.ConstrainedFields](restdocs-raml/src/main/java/com/epages/restdocs/raml/ConstrainedFields.java) to generate `FieldDescriptor`s that contain information about the constraints on this field.

+Currently the following constraints are considered when generating JsonSchema from `FieldDescriptor`s that have been created via `com.epages.restdocs.raml.ConstrainedFields`
+- `NotNull`, `NotEmpty`, and `NotBlank` annotated fields become required fields in the JsonSchema
+- for String fields annotated with `NotEmpty`, and `NotBlank` the `minLength` constraint in JsonSchema is set to 1
+- for String fields annotated with `Length` the `minLength` and `maxLength` constraints in JsonSchema are set to the value of the corresponding attribute of the annotation

-### Migrate existing tests
+### Migrate existing Spring REST Docs tests

 For convenience when applying `restdocs-raml` to an existing project that uses Spring REST Docs, we introduced [RamlDocumentation](restdocs-raml/src/main/java/com/epages/restdocs/raml/RamlDocumentation.java).

-In you tests you can just replace calls to `MockMvcRestDocumentation.document` with the corresponding variant of `RamlDocumentation.document`.
+In your tests you can just replace calls to `MockMvcRestDocumentation.document` with the corresponding variant of `RamlDocumentation.document`.

-It will always execute the specified snippets and also add a `RamlResourceSnippet` equipped with the input from your snippets.
+`RamlDocumentation.document` will execute the specified snippets and also add a `RamlResourceSnippet` equipped with the input from your snippets.

 Here is an example: